 XTB UAE Review – Overview:

 XTB’s started in 2002 as X-Trade.
-In 2004, it merged into XTB.
-Currently, they are one of the biggest Forex and CFD broker listed on the Warsaw stock exchange.
-They have offices in 13+ countries, including Poland, the UK, Turkey, France, Spain and Germany.
+In 2004, it merged into XTB group.
+Currently, X-Trade brokersDM SA in Poland, is one of the biggest Forex and CFD brokers listed on the Warsaw stock exchange.
+They have offices in 13+ countries, including Poland, the UK, France, Spain and Germany.

 Though XTB’s market doesn’t match those of bigger platforms, it outdoes them in crypto trading.
 Moreover, they run proprietary trading technology that provides traders with quick and reliable trading speeds, full transparency on trades, and no requites.